speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 ### Enter MLIR: A Philosophy, Not Just a Tool

-MLIR (Multi-Level Intermediate Representation) isn't just a compiler infrastructure—it's a **design philosophy**: break large compilers into lots of small compilers between sub-languages.
+MLIR (Multi-Level Intermediate Representation) isn't just a compiler infrastructure, it's a **design philosophy**: break large compilers into lots of small compilers between sub-languages.
 Each intermediate representation (called a "dialect" in MLIR) is designed to make a particular kind of optimization natural to express.

 Think of it like this:
 - Traditional compiler: One giant leap from source code to assembly